-New Delhi: The key to ageing gracefully is simple – eat healthy.
+New Delhi: The Diet to Fight Ageing gracefully is simple – eat healthy.
 So make changes in your diet instead of going for Botox for wrinkle treatment, say experts.

 Tanu Arora, Head Of Department – Clinical Nutrition and Dietetics, Aakash Healthcare Super Speciality Hospital, and Zodi, senior dietician, Indian Spinal Injuries Centre, have a few suggestions:

 * Include certain foods in diet which are rich in vitamins like riboflavin, niacin and cyanocobalamin.
 Exclude poor quality of food which causes inflammation and ultimately affects skin.

 * Hydrate the body so as to remove the toxins from the body.

 * Skin collagen gets damaged when there is high consumption of sugar and processed carbohydrates, while foods like fruits and vegetables are good for skin.